 Monetary remedies for infringement

 Damages start to accrue from the moment the infringement took place, provided that it took place after the date of publication of the patent application and that it does not fall under any of the exceptions (prior use, use on a transit vehicle, use for scientific purposes, etc).
-Damage awards tend to be nominal, in that the courts in Uzbekistan usually do not grant the full amount of damages claimed in patent-related cases, even if the amount is backed up by solid evidence.
+Damages awards tend to be nominal in that the courts in Uzbekistan usually do not grant the full amount of damages claimed in patent-related cases, even if the amount is supported by solid evidence.

-Royalties are calculated on the basis of the Ministry of Justice’s National Standard of Valuation of Property (No. 2371, dated 18 June 2012).
+Royalties are calculated on the basis of the State Assets Management Agency’s Unified National Standard of Valuation (No. 3239, dated 4 June 2020).

 Injunctions against infringement